DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### initiatorAsset

-This mapping stores the details of the asset the initiator want to sell, including the amount, the timelock and the state.
+This mapping stores the deatil of the asset initiators want to sell, including the amount, the timelock and the state.
 It is asscociated with the swap contract with the same `secretHash`.

 ```
 mapping(bytes32 => InitiatorAsset) public initiatorAsset;